Calibishi/Professor_Messer_SYO-601/README.md

 # Zero-Day Vulnerabilities

-- Means unknown vulnerabilites that have not been patched/ methed of mitigation
+- Means unknown vulnerabilites that have not been patched/ method of mitigation
   > cve.mitre.org (Common Vulnerabilities and Exposures)